zkVerify/zkverifyjs/DOCS.md

 ### Waiting for a published Proof Aggregation Receipt

-In order to wait for a published aggregation receipt event `NewAggregationReceipt` the `subscribe` feature can be used:
+In order to wait for a published aggregation receipt event `NewAggregationReceipt` the `waitForAggregationReceipt` feature can be used:

 ```typescript
 // Pre-registered domain